lix1rr/learning-rust/README.md

 # learning-rust
-Basically I learn rust and show it on github
+Basically I learn rust and show it on github.

-":D"
+:D